-The Green Book, COVID-19 chapter 14a advises that there are very few individuals who cannot receive COVID-19 vaccines.
+The Green Book advises that there are very few individuals who cannot receive COVID-19 vaccine.
 Where there is doubt, rather than withholding vaccination, appropriate advice should be sought from the relevant specialist, or from the local immunisation or health protection team.